GreenFlag31/node-tao/README.md

     <b>Some words about this library</b>
   </summary>

 It started as a fork of `eta`, but became a complete rewrite of the library because the changes made were too significant.
-Some parts are still based on `eta`, especially the template parsing, and if you know `eta`, the api will be familiar.
+Some parts are still based on `eta`, especially the template parsing, and if you know `eta`, the API will be familiar.

 </details>

 <details>
   <summary>
-    <b>If you want to compare `tao` with `eta`</b>
+    <b>If you want to compare "tao" with "eta"</b>
   </summary>

-- Tao set security by design: Stack traces are not (and _should not_) be visible in the browser.
+- Tao set security by design: Stack traces are not visible in the browser.
+Increased security in mapping files.
 - Increased developer experience: Visual error representation, metrics, configuration options are checked.
-Zero frustration!
 - Immutability: Data provided in the template is immutable, ie. template data modification does not affect original data.
 - Clearer API: Scope is well defined and restricted, which also improves security.
+Clean code practices.
 - Clearer template syntax: No prefix are needed.
-- Helpers: Global and local helpers are helpfull for many usecases, such as translation, little template logic, etc.
+- Helpers: Global and local helpers, which are clearer and more suitable for little template logic.
 - Flexible template path resolution: With `fileResolution` mode set to `flexible`, only end unique paths can be provided, which increases file path readability (feature equivalent to `namespaces`).

 </details>